Enrg1999/Enrg1999/README.md

 In this Github I've colected some projects I've worked on and that I think can well showcase my capabilities.

-You can contact me via e-mail at mailto:enrico.giannelli@studbocconi.it
+You can contact me via e-mail at [enrico.giannelli@studbocconi.it](mailto:enrico.giannelli@studbocconi.it)